faerber-lab/shorttext-sentiment-transformers/README.md

 ## Setup

 1. SSH on Hpc
-2. Load modules (has to be done only once)
+2. Load modules (has to be done only for initial setup)
-3. Create workspace
+3. Create workspace (has to be done only for initial setup)
-4. Link workspace
+4. Link workspace (has to be done only for initial setup)
-5. Create Venv in workspace
+5. Create Venv in workspace (has to be done only for initial setup)
 6. Run interactive job (you will be redirected to a compute node)
 7. Activate Venv
 8. Run python script